crosswalk-project/crosswalk-website/documentation/18-Screens.md

       height: 100vh;
     }

-Note the `vw` (viewport width) and `vh` (viewport height) suffixes to the container's width and height settings.
+Note the `vw` (viewport percentage width) and `vh` (viewport percentage height) suffixes to the container's width and height settings.
 Here's what the game looks like on a ZTE Geek with this change to the container sizing:

 ![space dodge game on ZTE Geek: landscape, fullscreen, viewport meta, resize](assets/space_dodge_game_zte_geek_resize.png)